Nanolx/NanoDroid/doc/PseudoDebloat.md

 **This feature is only available when installing as Magisk Module!**

-You can add or remove applications from the list by modifying the file
+You can pseudo-debloat applications by adding them to configuration file

 `.nanomod-overlay`